jeinselen/VF-BlenderPlanarUV/README.md

 - `Axis` sets the direction of the planar projection: `X`, `Y`, or `Z`
 - `Centre` sets the centre point of the projection space, allowing for any specific location to be mapped
 - `Size` defines the scale of the projection, allowing for known numerical translation from object space into UV space
+- `Space` sets local or world space for both loading selection settings and generating the UV map

 ### Advanced Settings